 This program was designed using Processing in order to be easily and highly customizable.
 In particular, you might be interested in revising the nodes appearance (see the function drawTheNode in the node.pde file), the links appearance (see functions drawCurvedLine and drawCurvedArrow and the code in the networkDrawing.pde file), and legend design (see the legend.pde file).

-It is always appreciated when people include a “Built with Transmissio” note with a link to the site, because it helps to create interest and attract more people to the project.
-It is not/can’t be required, but it makes happy because this is an open-source project and it is a way for you to help in return.
+It is always welcome when people include a “Built with Transmissio” note with a link to this page or the git repository, because it helps to create interest and attract more people to the project.
+It is not/can’t be required, but very much appreciated because this is an open-source project and it is a way for you to help in return.

 This software is governed by the CeCILL-B license under French law and abiding by the rules of distribution of free software.
 You can use, modify and/or redistribute the software under the terms of the CeCILL-B license as circulated by CEA, CNRS and INRIA at the following URL http://www.cecill.info.

 Having a problem?
 Hopefully the information in this section will help.
-If, unfortunately, this section does not contained your issue, just send an email to firstname.lastname@example.org and every effort will be made to answer it as soon as possible.
+If, unfortunately, this section does not contained your issue, do not hesitate to get in touch using the email provided in the contact section.

 Take care that there is no way of representing isolated nodes unless the node has a self-loop edge.
 In the future, an option will be available to render isolated nodes.

-Maybe provided coordinates are not WGS84/GPS, in decimal degrees ‘DD’.
-See section ‘3.2 – Node coordinates’ for data requirements.
+Maybe provided coordinates are not WGS84/GPS, in decimal degrees ‘DD’, which is the default coordinates format.
+Try to change the argument of the parameter coordinates_format by using projection in the configuration file, and see section ‘3.2 – Node coordinates’ for data requirements.